ACCESS-NRI/access-esm1.5-configs/README.md

 For usage instructions, see the [ACCESS-Hive docs](https://access-hive.org.au/models/run-a-model/run-access-esm/)

-This configution is based on and and maintains reproducibility with the CMIP6 configuration developed at [CSIRO](https://www.csiro.au/en/research/environmental-impacts/climate-change/climate-science-centre).
+This configution is based on and maintains reproducibility with the CMIP6 configuration developed at [CSIRO](https://www.csiro.au/en/research/environmental-impacts/climate-change/climate-science-centre).

 ## Conditions of use